google/error-prone/docs/bugpattern/OptionalNotPresent.md

 Calling `get()` on an `Optional` that is not present will result in a `NoSuchElementException`.

-This check detects cases where `get()` is called whent the optional is definitely not present, e.g.:
+This check detects cases where `get()` is called when the optional is definitely not present, e.g.:

 ```java